 Single discount rate.
-A single discount rate of 2.25 percent was used to measure the total OPEB liability for the current year, as opposed to a discount rate of 2.87 percent for the prior year.
-The significant change in the discount rate was primarily caused by the decrease in the municipal bond rate from 2.74 percent as of December 31, 2020 to 2.12 percent as of December 31, 2021.
+A single discount rate of 2.17 percent was used to measure the total OPEB liability for the current year, as opposed to a discount rate of 2.25 percent for the prior year.
+The significant change in the discount rate was primarily caused by the decrease in the municipal bond rate from 2.12 percent as of December 31, 2021 to 2.06 percent as of December 31, 2022.
 The Plan's fiduciary net position was projected to be insufficient to make all projected future benefit payments of current active and inactive employees.
-Therefore, the discount rate for calculating the Total OPEB Liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payment to the extent that the plan's fiduciary net position is projected to be insufficient.
-The plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through December 31, 2037.
+Therefore, the discount rate for calculating the Total OPEB Liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payment to the extent that the plan's fiduciary net position is projected to be available to make projected future benefit payments of current plan members through December 31, 2038.